NITYANIT/NITYANIT/README.md

 ### 💭 Philosophy

 *"Consistency and curiosity can build extraordinary things."*

- *"-Nitya Gattu"*
+**— Nitya Gattu**

- *✨ Every visitor makes this profile more special!
-Thanks for stopping by! ✨* *💝 If you like my work, consider giving it a ⭐!*
+✨ Every visitor makes this profile more special!
+Thanks for stopping by! ✨

+💝 If you like my work, consider giving it a ⭐!

 Built with 🩵 by Nitya Gattu

 </div>

 ---